michaelttran/xv6c/README.md

 xv6C

-Authors Noah King, Michael Tran
+Authors Noah King(Github: @ShayRomayo), Michael Tran

 Containers implemented in xv6 using a table of a new struct container that holds all information to isolate a filesystem and process namespace as well as enforcing limits to memory disk space and processes.